hellonearthis/LM-AI-studio/README.md

 7. **Right-click tags** to edit or delete them inline
 8. Click the **+** button to add new tags to any image
 9. **Click any filename** to open it in your file explorer
+10. **Paginated Results**: Large result sets are loaded in batches as you scroll for continuous performance

 ### Tags & Objects